 Father Cheney was dogmatic and straightforward.
 He offered the media, his colleagues, and his opponents sharp logic, suitable for only seasoned individuals whose skin had been toughened by the realities of life lived in a world that was dangerous.

 When Dick Cheney visited Arizona, I would listen to him as if a student at the feet of a guru of global understanding.
-After grasping his world view, I came away thinking, “I get it.”
+After grasping his worldview, I came away thinking, “I get it.”
 Mind you, I was not at that time particularly interested in what was going on in Washington, DC.
 Other than voting, I was apolitical.
 I listened to Dick Cheney before, during, and after he was Vice President under George Bush.
 While his post-DC comments and appearances were often met with media derision, I respected Dick Cheney, as a man, a thinker, a father, a husband, a lawyer, a Senator, and a Vice President.

 How does a man turn out who is of English, Welsh, Irish, and French Huguenot ancestry?
 Simplistically, I suppose, he becomes Dick Cheney, the 8th great-grandson of a man who immigrated from England to Massachusetts in the 1600s.
 That’s no slouch of a history.
-I could easily envision Dick Cheney in the British Parlement, even as a distinguished British general, uniform, accent and all!
+I could easily envision Dick Cheney in the British Parlement, even as a distinguished British general, uniform, accent, and all!

 Lynne Cheney was the mother and accomplished woman that shaped Liz Cheney in a different way.
-Lynne is family’s Wyoming connection, having been born and, as they say in Wyoming, reared in Casper.
+Lynne is the family’s Wyoming connection, having been born and, as they say in Wyoming, reared in Casper.

 Lynne’s mother was a deputy sheriff…I’m not joking! and Lynne’s dad was an engineer.
 Lynne was the daughter of an analytical father and a law-enforcing mother.
 Try that boot on and wear it for a day or two.